OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 - The Release Bundle will contain a summary of the completed deployments in previous Spaces, allowing them to be optionally displayed on the dashboard in the remote Space.
 - When building the Release Bundle the _Source Space_ will encrypt any sensitive information with the certificate of the _Target Space_ so it can only be decrypted by the _Target Space_.
 - When building the Release Bundle the _Source Space_ will digitally sign the bundle with the private-key of the _Source Space_ so the _Target Space_ can validate the source and integrity of the bundle before importing it.
 - The Release Bundle will have a schema version.
-Bundles will be able to be transferred between Spaces with compatible schema versions.
-Our hope is that the Release Bundle schema version will rev far less frequently than Octopus Server versions, allowing compatibility between a range of Octopus Server versions.
+Bundles can be transferred between Spaces with compatible schema versions.
+Our hope is that the Release Bundle schema version will change far less frequently than Octopus Server versions, allowing compatibility between a range of Octopus Server versions.

 ### Importing releases into your Space

 > TL;DR Imports remote project, release, process and variable snapshot.
 You choose the Lifecycle for the release.